NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 ### 2. Cleaning the Dataset.
+You need to explore data with NumPy and Pandas (As we learned from week module in phase 1).
 Remove the missing values, outliers and irrelevant features from the dataset.

+### 3. Visualize data
+Visualize data with Matplotlib in python (required).
+Attempting to implement visualization using Power BI (optional).

 ### 3. Identify Correlated Variables.